chartmann1590/RPI-Dashboard/SECURITY.md

 If you discover a security vulnerability, please follow these steps:

 1. Do not open a public issue
 2. Open a private security advisory or contact the maintainers directly
 3. Provide details about the vulnerability
 4. Allow time for the issue to be addressed before public disclosure

 ## Supported Versions

-Currently supported:
+Currently supported versions with security updates:

-*   Version 1.0 - Security updates provided until December 31, 2024.
+*   Version 1.0
-*   Version 1.1 (beta) - Security updates provided until March 31, 2025.
+*   Version 1.1

 ## Security Best Practices

-*   **API Key Management:** Never hardcode API keys directly into your code.
-Use environment variables to securely store sensitive credentials.
+*   **API Key Protection:**  Never hardcode API keys directly into the code.
+Use environment variables to store sensitive information.
-*   **Input Sanitization:**  Properly sanitize all user input to prevent cross-site scripting (XSS) attacks.
+*   **Input Validation:**  Thoroughly validate all user inputs to prevent injection attacks (SQL injection, XSS).
+*   **HTTPS:**  Ensure all communication is encrypted using HTTPS.
-*   **Rate Limiting:** Implement rate limiting to prevent abuse of API endpoints.
+*   **Rate Limiting:** Implement rate limiting to prevent abuse.
-*   **Regular Updates:** Keep all dependencies up-to-date to benefit from the latest security patches.
+*   **Regular Updates:** Keep all dependencies up to date to patch security vulnerabilities.
-*   **Secure Data Storage:**  Protect any sensitive data stored within the application.
-Use encryption where appropriate.
+*   **Secure Storage:** Store sensitive data (e.g., database credentials, session tokens) securely.

 ## Disclosure Policy

 Security vulnerabilities will be addressed promptly.
-The maintainers will acknowledge receipt of the vulnerability report and initiate a remediation process.
-A timeline for resolution will be provided.
-We encourage responsible disclosure and cooperation in the security process.
-Public disclosure of vulnerabilities will only occur after a reasonable period has elapsed to allow for remediation.
+The maintainers will acknowledge the vulnerability privately and work to develop a patch.
+A public announcement will be made once the patch is released.
+The maintainers will not disclose the vulnerability to the public until a patch is available.
+This is to prevent attackers from exploiting the vulnerability before a fix is deployed.